GenerateNU/dearly/CONTRIBUTING.md

 ### Code Formatting and Linting

-We have a commit hook that automatically formats the code and fixes any linting issues.
+We have a commit hook that automatically formats the code and fixes any linting issues when you commit.
 However, if you prefer to do it manually or want to see more details of lint errors that cannot be automatically fixed, you can use the commands below:

 - **Format both backend and frontend**: